joyport7/confana/README.md

 - beautifulsoup

 # how to use
-- to be described
+- basically, to be described
 - parseUrl
   - scraping
-- parse
+- parseAT
   - to make an author-title list in conference proceedings
 - parseNAC
   - to make name-affiliation-citation list in the google scholar